alcrene/valconfig/README.md

 This adds two additional desiderata:

-- Support for composition: Have one configuration for multiple packages.
+- Support for composition: have one configuration for multiple packages.
 - Validation of values based on provided type information.

 ## What a *ValidatingConfig* provides